pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1763 Tired About Support in Work

+Today, I felt tired working on support tasks at my job.
+It’s demotivating to work on a project that’s scheduled for sunset, where my role is solely maintaining the existing codebase without adding new features or improvements.
+I’m determined to find a way to change this situation because it’s driving me crazy.
+On a positive note, I recently learned how to package a Java application into a native executable using GraalVM.
+Although I encountered some issues with application dependencies, I managed to solve them by the end of the day.

 ### Day 1762 R and Scala Code

 Today, I have been working on creating an application to generate a report from some information.
 I started learning R because I heard that it's one of the best programming languages for performing analytical operations on data.
 At first, R seemed strange since I come from a background in statically-typed languages like Java, which require a lot of boilerplate.
 However, I found that R is simpler than Python.
 I was able to complete the task and create the R application to generate the report.
 I will attempt to replicate this task with Scala because I love JVM languages, and for me, statically-typed languages like Scala are better